Are AI Robo-Advisor Alternatives Worth It?

 - You see investing as a chore to delegate, not a thing to learn or control.

-In those cases the involvement an AI alternative asks for is a cost with no payoff for you.
-The honest recommendation is to match the tool to your temperament, not to assume newer means better.
+In those cases Walnut’s approval step, its chat, and its thematic portfolios are involvement with no payoff for you, and a robo-advisor that just runs the portfolio is the cleaner fit.
+The honest recommendation is to match the tool to your temperament, not to assume newer or more conversational means better.

 How to decide for yourself